AdaCore/gnatcoverage/doc/gnatcov/cons_checkpoints.rst

 Incremental coverage analysis
 =============================

-:term:`Incremental coverage analysis` consists in constructing a consolidated coverage result incrementally, using a single checkpoint file to accumulate new info about discharged coverage obligations as tests execute in sequence.
+:term:`Incremental Coverage Analysis` consists in constructing a consolidated coverage result incrementally, using a single checkpoint file to accumulate new info about discharged coverage obligations as tests execute in sequence.